moseskimc/learning-reid/README.md

 ## Environment

 We use conda to install necessary dependencies.
-The most important package we need to install is `torchreid`, which has been cloned inside this repo for your convenience.
+The most important package we need to install is `torchreid`.
 Run the following commands (found in the official readme [here](https://github.com/KaiyangZhou/deep-person-reid)).

     # cd to your preferred directory and clone this repo
     git clone https://github.com/KaiyangZhou/deep-person-reid.git